 (a) Performance and Payment Bonds from a HUD-approved surety in the penal sum of $______________ for each bond.

-(b) Lender has collected from Borrower, or Borrower has made subject to the control and order of Lender, in a depository satisfactory to Lender in accordance with Program Obligations, the sum of $___________ in the form of [cash OR letter of credit] for deposit in accordance with the Assurance of Completion Agreement.
+(b) Lender has collected from Borrower, or Borrower has made subject to the control and order of Lender, in a depository satisfactory to Lender in accordance with Program Obligations, the sum of $___________ in the form of [cash OR letter of credit] for deposit in accordance with the Completion Assurance Agreement (form HUD-92450M).
 Funds from the Assurance of Completion deposit shall be disbursed, with HUD’s written approval, in accordance with said Agreement.

-Beginning on the Amortization Commencement Date of the insured Loan or at such later date as may be agreed to by HUD in writing, Lender shall require a monthly deposit with Lender (or in a depository satisfactory to Lender in accordance with Program Obligations) in the amount specified in the HUD Regulatory Agreement (and Exhibit ____ hereto) constituting a Reserve for Replacement.
+Beginning on the Amortization Commencement Date of the insured Loan or at such later date as may be agreed to by HUD in writing, Lender shall require a monthly deposit with Lender (or in a depository satisfactory to Lender in accordance with Program Obligations) in the amount specified in the Firm Commitment and Exhibit ____ (attached hereto) constituting a Reserve for Replacement.
 The Reserve for Replacement account shall at all times remain under the control of Lender or Lender’s Designee, and be insured or guaranteed by a federal agency in accordance with Program Obligations.
 Withdrawals from such reserve may be made only with the prior written approval of HUD (unless otherwise authorized pursuant to Program Obligations).
 Notice of any failure to receive the required deposits shall be forwarded to HUD within 60 days of the date such deposits are due.
 Lender agrees that the amount of the monthly deposit may be increased or decreased from time to time at the written direction of HUD in accordance with Program Obligations.

 Lender shall obtain a new Capital Needs Assessment (“CNA”) report for HUD to evaluate every ten (10) years, beginning [insert date ten (10) years after the anticipated date of final endorsement of the Note “_______, 20____”].
 The cost of each such CNA report may be paid from the Reserve for Replacement.